 A FAMILY BUSINESS

 The Brien sugar bush was founded in 1956 in Sainte-Anne de la Rochelle, a village nestled in the heart of the Canadian countryside.
-At the time, the family patriarch Sylvio Brien operated a small sugar bush that focused on making hand-crafted products with the highest commitment to quality.
+At this time, the family patriarch Sylvio Brien operated a small sugar bush that focused on making hand-crafted products with the highest commitment to quality.

 A PROCESSING PLANT

-The modest "sugar shack" has since been upgraded and now, almost half a century later, is one of the largest maple syrup processing plants in North America.
-Although they head a company that exports tos several continents, Richard Brien, Guy Beauregard and Martyne Lessard still remain grounded in respect for their family values and the land.
+The modest "sugar shack" has since been upgraded and now, almost half a century later, is one of the largest maple syrup a processing plants in North America.
+Although they head a company that exports to several continents, Richard Brien, Guy Beauregard and Martyne Lessard still remain grounded in respect for their family values and the land.
 They are dedicated to providing their customers with all-natural products of exceptional quality, made in the greatest respect for tradition.